-You can lock your radio's keypad, programmable buttons and MFK to avoid inadvertent entry.
+You can lock your radio keypad, programmable buttons, and knob or knobs to avoid inadvertent entry.
 Check with your dealer or qualified technician for best selection to suit your usage.

-- 1 Toggle the preprogrammed Keypad/Control Lock button to on. - 2 The display shows Kypd/Ctrl Lock. - 3 To unlock the buttons and MFK, toggle again.
+1 Toggle the preprogrammed Keypad/Control Lock button to on.

+The display shows Kypd/Ctrl Lock.